- Attendance

 -

-- Pre-approved absences for non-academic reasons while school is in session are strongly discouraged by the school.
-However, parents may request that the school approve a student’s absence provided the request is made at least three days prior to the date of the absence by use of a pre-approved absence form.
+- Pre-excused absences for non-academic reasons are strongly discouraged by the school.
+However, parents may request that the school approve a student’s absence provided the request is made at least three days prior to the date of the absence.

-- Pre-approved absences will be limited to a maximum of five days per school year.
-Families requesting more than five days must receive an administrative waiver.
+- Pre-excused absences should be limited to a maximum of five days per school year.
+Families requesting more than five days must receive administrative approval.

-- Pre-approved absences are not permitted during exams and are strongly discouraged during the last three weeks of each semester.
+- Pre-excused absences are not permitted during exams and are strongly discouraged during the last three weeks of each semester.

 School-Related Absences